range123/RangeBot/README.md

 # RangeBot

 A Chess bot based on Alpha-beta pruning using heuristics, written in python.
-It used a basic opening book which covers most of the common opening moves.
-It uses the 7-Man [syzygy endgame tablebases](https://en.wikipedia.org/wiki/Endgame_tablebase)
+Makes use  of a basic opening book which covers most of the common opening moves and It uses the 7-Man [syzygy endgame tablebases](https://en.wikipedia.org/wiki/Endgame_tablebase)

 ## Performance